wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 These instructions describe the steps to upgrade the multi-tenant node 3.6 or lower up to 4.0.

-## Step 1: Upgrade Wallarm multi-tenant node
+## Step 1: Contact Wallarm support team

-Follow the standard procedure for your deployment form with one addition: rewrite the configuration of how traffic is associated with your tenants and their applications.

-### Upgrade in cooperation with the Wallarm support team

 Currently, to get the latest version of the [custom ruleset building](../user-guides/rules/compiling.md) feature during multi-tenant node upgrade, request the [Wallarm support team](mailto:support@wallarm.com) assistance.